 About Blythwood Winds

 The Blythwood Winds is one of Toronto's most sought-after wind ensembles.
-Founded in 2010, the wind quintet performs at many of Toronto's musical and cultural venues including the Canadian Music Centre, the Music Gallery, Gallery 345, Array Space, and The Art Gallery of Ontario.
-Above all else, the Blythwood Winds is committed to the performance of Canadian music.
-In 2015, the quintet gave a concert at the Music Gallery featuring world premieres by Toronto based composers Kevin Lau, William Rowson, and Nathaniel Barnes.
-This past year, they hosted Hogtown Roundup 2: Toronto Graffiti at Toronto’s Heliconian Hall, premiering newly commissioned music by Jason Doell, Elisha Denburg, and Bekah Simms.
-The group was also featured in 2015 on the JUNOfest Classical Nominees’ Showcase presented by CBC Music with the Canadian Music Centre in Hamilton, Ontario where they performed Jacques Hétu's Quintette, Op.
-13. Other recent concerts included summer appearances at the Toronto Music Garden, and Music at St. James Park.
+Founded in 2010, the quintet performs at many of Toronto's musical and cultural venues including the Canadian Music Centre, the Music Gallery, the Toronto Music Garden, and The Art Gallery of Ontario.
+The Blythwood Winds is deeply committed to the performance of Canadian music.
+The quintet performed a concert at the Music Gallery in 2015, featuring world premieres by Toronto based composers, including former Toronto Symphony Orchestra Affiliate composer Kevin Lau.
+This past year, they hosted Hogtown Roundup 2: Toronto Graffiti at Toronto’s Heliconian Hall, premiering new commissioned music by Jason Doell, Elisha Denburg, and Bekah Simms.
+In 2015, the group was also featured on the Junofest Classical Nominees Showcase presented by CBC Music with the Canadian Music Centre in Hamilton, Ontario.

-The Blythwood Winds have a fruitful relationship with the Canadian Music Centre with performances of music by Canadian composers Norman Sherman, Elisha Denburg, and Alan Heard.
-The quintet has also been involved with the CMC's OPUS Testing, a co-presentation with Musica Reflecta in which the group premiered pieces by Toronto composers for wind quintet and narrator inspired by popular Russian fables.
-This concert will be presented again this November as part of New Music 101, an educational concert series that combines performance and discussion in Toronto Public Libraries.
-As well as its live performances, the Blythwood Winds is featured on the Canadian Music Centre's digital audio archive CentreStreams, with recordings in 2013 of previously unrecorded works by Toronto composers James Gayfer and Elisha Denburg, and other CMC Associate Composers.
+The Blythwood Winds have a fruitful relationship with the Canadian Music Centre with performances of music by many Canadian composers.
+The quintet has also been involved with the CMC's OPUS Testing, a co-presentation with Musica Reflecta in which the group premiered pieces for wind quintet and narrator.
+The Blythwood Winds is featured on the Canadian Music Centre's digital audio archive CentreStreams, with recordings of previously unrecorded works by many CMC Associate Composers.

-In addition to its dedication to presenting the works of Canadian composers, the Blythwood Winds is passionate about spreading music to all audiences, performing its own arrangements of symphonic repertoire, holiday music, and movie soundtracks at many Toronto bars and restaurants.
+In addition to its dedication to presenting the works of Canadian composers, the Blythwood Winds is passionate about spreading music to all audiences, performing its own arrangements of different musical genres at many Toronto bars and restaurants.
 The Blythwood Winds's members are: Timothy Crouch, flute; Elizabeth Eccleston, oboe; Anthony Thompson, clarinet; Kevin Harris, bassoon; Curtis Vander Hyden, horn.